 A Studio in the Woods, located on the banks of the Mississippi River within the city limits of New Orleans, is situated in a bottomland hardwood forest that was clear-cut in the late 1700s to make way for a sugar cane plantation.
 Fallow since the 1920’s, it is now managed by our Environmental Curator and is one of the few remaining tracts of forest in the area.
 Our woods are lush, precious and endangered.

-Currently, the facility can accommodate two resident artists at one time.
+Currently, the facility can accommodate three resident artists at one time.
+Living quarters are located in two separate buildings, the Main House and the Writer’s Cabin.
 Each artist is assigned a private bedroom, bathroom and studio space.
 Residents share a common living space and kitchen where they prepare their own meals.
-Residents live together in a unique building lovingly constructed from salvaged lumber by our founders in the 1970s.
-The buildings have been updated throughout the years and are now fully air-conditioned, but have their own quirks.
+The Main House in a unique building lovingly constructed from salvaged lumber by our founders in the 1970s.
+It has been updated throughout the years and is now fully air-conditioned, but has its own quirks.
+The newest addition to our campus, the Writer’s Cabin, was constructed in 2019.
 WiFi is available throughout the compound but we are in a rural area and sometimes experience intermittent outages.
 Unfortunately, due to insurance reasons we cannot accommodate anyone under 18 overnight, including children of residents.

 There are multiple workspaces and staff will assess the needs of each resident to assign a studio before their arrival.
 There is a Yamaha keyboard as well as a number of basic tools available.
 Any additional equipment needed is the sole responsibility of the artist although the supply stipend may be applied to the purchase of needed materials.
 There is a meadow, pond, and wooded land on the property available for temporary outdoor installations, performances, or workspace.
 Nearby there are also many miles of land on the Mississippi River levee and batture.